daniel-buchanan/decaf-orm/README.md

    More specifically, statements should either:
    *a)* Make sense from a SQL statement as you would write it
    *b)* Read as understandable English
+3. It should integrate seamlessly into the default Dependency Injection Pipeline.

 # Examples
 [Return to Top](#decaf)